Reliance raises $4 bn in India's largest-ever foreign currency bonds issue | Business

 - India

-Reliance Industries Ltd, the nation's most valuable company, on Thursday said it has raised USD 4 billion debt in the largest ever foreign currency bonds issuance from India.
+Reliance Industries Ltd, the nation's most valuable company, on Thursday said it has raised USD 4 billion (around Rs 30,000 crore) in debt through the largest ever foreign currency bond issuance by an Indian entity.

-The oil-to-telecom conglomerate raised the money in foreign currency denominated bonds and plans to use the proceeds to retire existing borrowings.
+The oil-to-telecom conglomerate plans to use the proceeds of the three tranche issues to retire existing borrowings.

-The issue was ''nearly 3 times oversubscribed with a peak order book aggregating USD 11.5 billion and was priced through RIL's secondary curve,'' a company statement said.
+The issue was ''nearly 3 times oversubscribed with a peak order book aggregating around USD 11.5 billion,'' the company said in a statement.

+This is the largest ever foreign currency bond transaction in India, eclipsing ONGC Videsh Ltd's USD 2.2 billion US dollar bonds issue of 2014.

 The Notes are rated BBB+ by S&P and Baa2 by Moody's.

-With this, Reliance has joined a select group of issuers from Asia to have made jumbo bond issuances.
+Stating that with this, it has joined a select group of issuers from Asia to have made jumbo bond issuances, Reliance said 53 per cent of the money was raised from Asia, 14 per cent from Europe and 33 per cent in the United States.

+In terms of investor profile, 69 per cent went to fund managers, 24 per cent to insurance companies, 5 per cent to banks and 2 per cent to public institutions.

 Reliance is a net-zero debt firm with its cash balance of Rs 2.59 lakh crore, exceeding its gross debt of Rs 2.55 lakh crore as of September 30, 2021.